altairengineering/fmus/README.md

 *******************************************************************************************

-# Compatibility information (Exported by [Altair-Activate](https://altair.com/activate)):
+# Compatibility information (Exported by [Altair Twin Activate](https://altair.com/activate)):
-All FMUs have been exported by Altair-Activate and can be accessed and cross-checked by other tool vendors supporting FMI.
+All FMUs have been exported by Altair Twin Activate and can be accessed and cross-checked by other tool vendors supporting FMI.
 The uploaded FMUs are free to be shared for cross-check purposes.

 <details>